-In 2013, the Washington DC office will celebrate its 50th Anniversary in the nation’s capital.
-The Firm opened its doors in 1963 with just 3 lawyers and has grown to be one of the city’s largest law firms, home to nearly 290 lawyers and policy professionals.
+Sidley’s Washington, D.C. office opened its doors in 1963 with just three lawyers and has grown to be one of the city’s largest law firms, home to more than 300 lawyers and policy professionals.
 Located on K Street, two blocks from the White House, we work at the crossroads of law and policy, providing comprehensive regulatory, policy and litigation services to domestic and international clients in numerous industries.

-Many of Sidley’s DC-based practices and the lawyers who comprise those teams are recognized as leaders in their respective fields.
-US News & World Report rates 28 DC practice areas among the region’s top-tier groups, and 40 of our DC partners are recognized in Chambers USA 2012.
-DC lawyers also have received recognition from The American Lawyer, Law360, PLC, The National Law Journal, Who’s Who Legal, Best Lawyers, IFLR 1000, LMG Life Sciences, IAM Patent 1000, Washingtonian magazine, Benchmark Litigation and the International Legal Alliance.
+Many of Sidley’s D.C.-based practices and the lawyers who comprise those teams are recognized as leaders in their respective fields.
+US News & World Report rates 28 D.C. practice areas among the region’s top-tier groups, and 40 of our D.C. partners are recognized in Chambers USA 2013.
+D.C. lawyers also have received recognition from The American Lawyer, Law360, PLC, The National Law Journal, Who’s Who Legal, Best Lawyers, IFLR 1000, LMG Life Sciences, IAM Patent 1000, Washingtonian magazine, Benchmark Litigation and the International Legal Alliance.